ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 By just adding two dimensions we need $100 \times$ more samples than in one dimension.
 That might not sound like a lot, but it quickly accumulates when working in high-dimensional spaces.
 This effectively restricts sampling algorithms to applications where we require very precise posteriors as in finance or medicine or where the run-time isn't a problem.

-While the distance in high-dimensional spaces grows exponentially to the power of 0.5, the square root, the number of required samples grows exponentially.

-A common application of computers is solving complicated equations.
-For instance, we could use a computer to solve an integral.
-Symbolic math programs and libraries can solve integrals analytically just as we all learned in high school.
-Yet there comes a point where such integrals even overwhelm such symbolic methods.